hpgbproductions/FltRec/Commands.md

 Recording settings will determine which data sets are recorded.
 During playback, this information is checked.
 A recorded data set will be locked from player input during playback.

 The following information cannot be recorded:
-- Start location if Movement set is disabled
+- Start values of disabled data sets
 - Switching of weapons, targets, or combat mode

 ## Commands